Mr. Hagemann, how fast does an order need to be delivered to the customer?

 What are the biggest challenges in meeting and predicting delivery times?

-Basically, when analyzing delivery times and their compliance and predictability, a distinction must be made between domestic deliveries and cross-border deliveries.
+Basically, when analysing delivery times and their compliance and predictability, a distinction must be made between domestic deliveries and cross-border deliveries.
 In the case of standard parcel shipments within a country, the collecting party is usually also the delivering party and the parcel therefore does not leave the network of the delivery service: in theory, transit and arrival times can be predicted relatively well.
 This presupposes that the carrier knows exactly the throughput times of each possible source-desk relationship.
 Another logistical option is direct injection.
 Here the parcels are taken from the retailer's warehouse to the destination country, where they are picked up directly by the local carrier.
 The advantage for the predictability of the parcel arrival time is obvious: Fewer transshipment points due to direct traffic lead to a faster supply chain.
 The accuracy of predictability is more or less reduced to the reliability of the local carrier.
-With the help of large amounts of data and the use of neural networks or suitable AI models (possibly a link to the blog article AI), however, the arrival time can be predicted very well and, in particular, with an increasing number of consignments.
+With the help of large amounts of data and the use of neural networks or suitable AI models, however, the arrival time can be predicted very well and, in particular, with an increasing number of consignments.
 To achieve this, however, you need a large number of parcels to be sent to a destination.
 Seven Senders can also help customers who don't reach these quantities to be more accurate in predicting parcel arrival times.
 In this way, relatively small time windows in relation to the distance between the warehouse and the consumer can be maintained with a high degree of probability.

 How do merchants have to set up their shipping to be successful in cross-border trading?

 As optimized cross-border shipping quickly becomes complex for merchants, they have to position themselves logistically in the best possible way and prepare solutions for international shipments just as meticulously as those for domestic shipments.
 Otherwise, they will not be successful abroad.
 On the positive side, logistics is an opportunity for retailers to differentiate themselves.
 The choice of the right local carrier is only a compulsory task.
 The integration of further services in the sense of a multi-carrier or multi-service approach may currently still be the freestyle, but it is increasingly becoming a distinguishing feature and enormously increasing competitiveness in new markets.
 For successful scales, high conversion and high retention, merchants must act like competing merchants in the target country.
 In addition, retailers should not only optimize the physical supply chain, but at least equally take the flow of information to the customer into their own hands and proactively communicate with their customers.
 This field should not be left to the carriers.
 Rather, every retailer can use the carriers' status updates to send out email or Facebook messenger messages for specific occasions.
-Retailers such as EMP (link to our article here) show that transparency drastically increases satisfaction in the delivery process and even negative delivery performance is more likely to be forgiven.
+Retailers such as EMP show that transparency drastically increases satisfaction in the delivery process and even negative delivery performance is more likely to be forgiven.

 "In order to remain competitive, e-commerce merchants must act like domestic market leaders in cross-border delivery."